LINBIT/drbd-reactor/src/plugin/prometheus.md

 This plugin serves a [prometheus.io](https://prometheus.io) compatible endpoint for DRBD resources exposing various DRBD metrics.

-The plugin is enabled by adding a `prometheus` section to drbdd's configuration:
+The plugin is enabled by adding a `prometheus` section to drbd-reactor's configuration:

 ```
 [[prometheus]]